ksu-auv-team/ksu-auv-team.github.io/_docs/systems/software-in-the-loop.md

-git submodule update --init --recursive # Clones all the ardupilot repos needed ./simulation/ardupilot/Tools/environment_install/install-prereqs-ubuntu.sh -y # Installs dependencies . ~/.profile # Reloads your path variables ./simulation/ardupilot/waf configure --board Pixhawk1 # Loads the configuration for the pixhawk ./simulation/ardupilot/waf sub # Builds the ardupilot repo
+git submodule update --init --recursive # Clones all the ardupilot repos needed ./simulation/ardupilot/Tools/environment_install/install-prereqs-ubuntu.sh -y # Installs dependencies . ~/.profile # Reloads your path variables cd simulation/ardupilot
+./waf configure --board Pixhawk1 # Loads the configuration for the pixhawk ./waf sub # Builds the ardupilot repo
 ```

 **At this point, it's required that you log out, then back in!**